-- All mark holders seeking to have their marks included in the Clearinghouse will have to consent to the use of their information by the Clearinghouse.
-However, such consent would extend only to use in connection with the stated purpose of the Trademark Clearinghouse Database. for Sunrise or Trademark Claims services.
-The reason for such a provision would be to presently prevent the Clearinghouse from using the data in other ways. without permission.
-There shall be no bar on the Trademark Clearinghouse Service Provider or other third party service providers providing ancillary services on a non-exclusive basis. - 4.2 In order not to create a competitive advantage, the Trademark Clearinghouse Database (as well as other relevant data obtained byin the Trademark Clearinghouse to perform ancillary services) should be licensed to competitors interested in providing ancillary services on equal and non-discriminatory terms and on commercially reasonable termsif the mark holders agree.
-Accordingly, two licensing options will be offered to the mark holder: (a) a license to use its data for all required features of the Trademark Clearinghouse, with no permitted use of such data for ancillary services either by the

-Trademark Clearinghouse Service Provider or any other entity; or (b) license to use its data for the mandatory features of the Trademark Clearinghouse and for any ancillary uses reasonably related to the protection of marks in new gTLDs, which would include a license to allow the Clearinghouse to license the use and data in the Trademark Clearinghouse to competitors that also provide those ancillary services.
-The specific implementation details will be determined, and all terms and conditions related to the provision of such services shall be included in the Trademark Clearinghouse Service Provider's contract with ICANN and subject to ICANN review.

-- 4.3 If the Trademark Clearinghouse Service Provider does provide ancillary services, any information should be stored in a separate database. - Access by the Registrant to verify and research Trademark Claims Notices shall not be considered an ancillary service, and shall be provided at no cost to the Registrant.
+- 4.1 All mark holders seeking to have their marks included in the Clearinghouse will have to consent to the use of their information by the Clearinghouse.
+However, such consent would extend only to use in connection with the stated purpose of the Trademark Clearinghouse Database for Sunrise or Trademark Claims services.
+The reason for such a provision would be to presently prevent the Clearinghouse from using the data in other ways without permission.
+There shall be no bar on the Trademark Clearinghouse Service Provider or other third party service providers providing ancillary services on a non-exclusive basis. - 4.2 In order not to create a competitive advantage, the data in the Trademark Clearinghouse should be licensed to competitors interested in providing ancillary services on equal and non-discriminatory terms and on commercially reasonable terms if the mark holders agree.
+Accordingly, two licensing options will be offered to the mark holder: (a) a license to use its data for all required features of the Trademark Clearinghouse, with no permitted use of such data for ancillary services either by the Trademark Clearinghouse Service Provider or any other entity; or (b) license to use its data for the mandatory features of the Trademark Clearinghouse and for any ancillary uses reasonably related to the protection of marks in new gTLDs, which would include a license to allow the Clearinghouse to license the use and data in the Trademark Clearinghouse to competitors that also provide those ancillary services.
+The specific implementation details will be determined, and all terms and conditions related to the provision of such services shall be included in the Trademark Clearinghouse Service Provider's contract with ICANN and subject to ICANN review. - 4.3 Access by a prospective registrant to verify and research Trademark Claims Notices shall not be considered an ancillary service, and shall be provided at no cost to the Registrant.
 Misuse of the data by the service providers would be grounds for immediate termination.

-5. DATA AUNTHENTICATION AND VALIDATION GUIDELINES
+5. DATA AUTHENTICATION AND VALIDATION GUIDELINES

 - 5.1 One core function for inclusion in the Clearinghouse would be to authenticate that the data meets certain minimum criteria.
-As such, the following minimum criteria are suggested: - 5.1.1 An acceptable list of data authentication sources, i.e. the web sites of patent and trademark offices throughout the world, third party providers who can obtain information from various trademark offices; - 5.1.2 Name, address and contact information of the applicant is accurate, current and matches that of the registered owner of the trademarks listed; - 5.1.3 Electronic contact information is provided and accurate; - 5.1.4 The registration numbers and countries match the information in the respective trademark office database for that registration number. - 5.2 For validation of marks by the Clearinghouse that were not previously validated at registration or protected via a court, statute or treaty, the mark holder shall be required to provide evidence of continuous use of the mark in connection with the bona fide offering for sale of goods or services prior to application for inclusion in the Clearinghouse.
-Acceptable evidence of use will be a signed declaration and a single specimen of current use, which might beconsist of labels, tags, containers, advertising, brochures, screen shots, andor something else that evidences continuedcurrent use.
+As such, the following minimum criteria are suggested: - 5.1.1 An acceptable list of data authentication sources, i.e. the web sites of patent and trademark offices throughout the world, third party providers who can obtain information from various trademark offices; - 5.1.2 Name, address and contact information of the applicant is accurate, current and matches that of the registered owner of the trademarks listed; - 5.1.3 Electronic contact information is provided and accurate; - 5.1.4 The registration numbers and countries match the information in the respective trademark office database for that registration number. - 5.2 For validation of marks by the Clearinghouse that were not protected via a court, statute or treaty, the mark holder shall be required to provide evidence of use of the mark in connection with the bona fide offering for sale of goods or services prior to application for inclusion in the Clearinghouse.
+Acceptable evidence of use will be a signed declaration and a single specimen of current use, which might consist of labels, tags, containers, advertising, brochures, screen shots, or something else that evidences current use.

-6. MANDATORY PRE-LAUNCH SERVICES RIGHTS PROTECTION MECHANISMS
+6. MANDATORY RIGHTS PROTECTION MECHANISMS

-6.1 -All new gTLD registries will be required to use the Trademark Clearinghouse to support its pre-launch or initial launch period rights protection mechanisms (RPMs) that must).
-These RPMs, at a minimum, must consist of either a Sunrise or a Trademark Claims Service.
-Such services shall meet the minimum standards specified in the IRT Report, which shall be incorporated by reference herein (see http://www.icann.org/en/topics/new-gtlds/irt-final-report-trademark-protection-29may09-en.pdf.)
-There is no requirement that a registry adopt both of these RPMs.service and a Sunrise process.
+All new gTLD registries will be required to use the Trademark Clearinghouse to support its prelaunch or initial launch period rights protection mechanisms (RPMs).
+These RPMs, at a minimum, must consist of a Trademark Claims service and a Sunrise process.

-6.2 The 1 Trademark Claims Noticeservice
+6.1 Trademark Claims service